tommilligan/simple-payments-engine/README.md

   - invalid value for field type
 - There were no negative `amount` values in the data.
 I assumed that such a action is invalid (a negative withdrawal should be a deposit, and vv).
   - Amounts will be in the range `0 <= amount <= 1E11` (see precision above).
+- Assumed it was fine to create clients and output their state, even if all actions failed (e.g. one `withdrawal` for a client, results in that client appearing in the ouput with funds of `0`).

 ## Scaling